Praqma/questionnaire-engine/README.md

 You must register your user under the Praqma organization account to manage pipelines belonging to Praqma's workspace.

+### MailJet

+MailJet is used to send emails via a `curl` command from the CI pipeline.
+You can adjust the account settings on their [website](https://app.mailjet.com/transactional).
+After logging you can access or change the API keys.

+it-administration: `MailJet`

 ## Database

 We are using the free sandbox plan of Mlab.com.
 It gives us 0.5 GB of storage which is ample as we only store textual content.